WalkingPal/walking-pal-web/README.md

 ## WalkingPal is participating in Hacktoberfest'22 🎉〽🥳

-Contribute to any of our [repositories](https://github.com/WalkingPal) and get you Pull Requests accepted between October 1 and October 31 to count your Pull Request towards you hacktoberfest contributions!
+Contribute to any of our [repositories](https://github.com/WalkingPal) and get your Pull Requests accepted between October 1 and October 31 to count your Pull Request towards your hacktoberfest contributions!
 We strictly abide by Hacktoberfest Rules and Guidelines.
 [Checkout Participation Guidelines](https://hacktoberfest.com/participation/)

 <p align="center"><img width="500px" src="./.docs/assets/hacktober.jpeg"/></p>